-In support of the mission of the College to provide a high quality undergraduate educational environment, the College systematically strives to improve student services to enhance student learning and student achievement.
-The Program Review process, which includes student learning outcomes assessment, is the primary mechanism through which the College evaluates programs and services.
-All instructional courses delivered by library and student services faculty have Course Learning Outcomes (CLOs) that map to and inform applicable General Education (GELOs) and Institutional Learning Outcomes (ILOs).
-Additionally, each student services area has established Support Service Learning Outcomes (SSLOs) that map to and inform Service Area Outcomes (SAOs).
-Support Service Learning Outcomes are published on the websites for each service area, and are also communicated at the point of service such as appointments, workshops, presentations, and related activities.
-Service Area Outcomes, as well as any appropriate Administrative Unit Outcomes (AUOs), are published on the websites for each service area (Evidence--work with Nita).
-All student learning outcomes, including Support Service Learning Outcomes and Service Area Outcomes, are evaluated through Program Review.
-The relatively new software support from eLumen emphasizes disaggregated data for learning outcomes, which can illuminate any disproportionate impacts across student groups.

-In further support of the mission of the college, MJC has developed a number of strategic instructional and student support initiatives to meet the diverse and changing needs of students.
-The College has developed institution-wide plans to address the success and achievement of students with an emphasis on increasing equity in the success and achievement of disproportionately impacted student groups.
-A review of student success and completion data has resulted in the development of a broad spectrum of interrelated, cross-disciplinary interventions and activities focused on improving student outcomes, as well as enhancing the student educational experience, through the Student Equity Plan (SEP), Student Success and Support Program (SSSP), Basic Skills Initiative (BSI) and the Adult Education Block Grant (AEBG).
-In 2015, the College received a Title V Grant focused on reducing academic, procedural, and physical barriers to student success.
-Through implementation of the grant activities, the College is addressing academic policies, course sequencing, supplementary learning, and student support services.
-The grant objectives and activities support and enhance the student success initiatives outlined in the other institutional plans.
-(Title V Grant)

-MJC is an Achieving the Dream (ATD Implementation plan) college, and through work with the ATD network, the College has developed a comprehensive, strategic focus on closing achievement gaps and accelerating success among diverse student populations--particularly low-income students and students of color.
-The College is in the third year of implementing a Student Equity Plan (SEP), which identifies achievement gaps across an array of student groups in five key areas: access, course completion, ESL/Basic Skills completion, degree/certificate completion, and transfer velocity.
+The Education Master Plan links all other College initiatives and plans to the strategic priorities of the college.
+(EMP, p.
+21; Strategic Plan) All Student Services programs directly support the college mission through the implementation of these plans.
+MJC is an Achieving the Dream (ATD) college, and through work with the ATD network, the College has developed a comprehensive, strategic focus on closing achievement gaps and accelerating success among diverse student populations--particularly low-income students and students of color.
+(ATD Implementation plan) The College is in the third year of implementing a Student Equity Plan (SEP), which identifies achievement gaps across an array of student groups in five key areas: access, course completion, ESL/Basic Skills completion, degree/certificate completion, and transfer velocity.
 The SEP proposes both pedagogical and co-curricular activities and methodologies to address inequitable outcomes of disproportionately impacted student groups (Student Success Initiatives Trifold).
 In alignment with ATD’s foundational premise that improving student success on a substantial scale requires colleges to engage in bold, holistic, sustainable institutional change, the College has established a framework to guide the redesign student support services to enhance student learning and improve student outcomes.
-This work is grounded in the review and analysis of data, as well as the integration of institutional plans, to promote and facilitate student success.
+This work is driven by the College mission and grounded in the review and analysis of data, as well as the integration of institutional plans, to promote and facilitate student success.